-Strata was the belle of the plate.
-Piping hot spongy bread soaked in milk and eggs, baked with mushrooms and caramelized onions with three cheeses; it was sheer heaven on a rainy afternoon.
+Oliver’s strata was the belle of our tea.
+Spongy bread soaked in milk and eggs, all baked with mushrooms and caramelized onions with three cheeses; it was sheer heaven on a rainy afternoon.
 I asked Oliver for the recipe and he explained how Strata is really just a savory bread pudding, and he makes it all the time with different types of breads and fillings.
-He said strata especially works out great when he has large gathering and guests over for the holidays.
+He explained how strata especially works out great when he has gatherings as it makes a great one pot meal.

 Mushroom and Spinach Strata: